leobiazoli/capesData/README.md

 ## About the data

-Data were collected from the CAPES/Brazil (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior) [https://dadosabertos.capes.gov.br/dataset/](open%20data%20portal), referring to the international mobility programs from 2010 to 2019 funded by CAPES/Brazil.
+Data were collected from the CAPES/Brazil (Coordenação de Aperfeiçoamento de Pessoal de Nível Superior) <https://dadosabertos.capes.gov.br/dataset/>, referring to the international mobility programs from 2010 to 2019 funded by the Brazilian government.

 The `capesData` package contains two datasets.